BurbanoSeb/RuedaSebastian/README.md

-# Sebastián Emmanuel Rueda Burbano
+# Sebastián Emmanuel Rueda Burbano - 7NO A TICS